miya-n/miya-n.github.com/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
+description: |
+    Google Play is a trademark of Google LLC.
+    Apple and the Apple logo are trademarks of Apple Inc.
 ---

 Hi!
 I'm Miya.
 I made a free typing-to-speech app called TypingTalk AAC, available on both Android and iOS!